sf-wdi-37/materialize/README.md

 * To apply Materialize styles, you just add classes to your HTML elements.
 The Materialize CSS files style these classes in complex ways.
 * It has excellent documentation!

-Bootstrap comes with a ton of features, including:
+Materialize comes with a ton of features, including:

 - [Responsive Grid System](http://materializecss.com/grid.html)
 - CSS library for quick and easy styling